 Based on the outlook for new emissions regulations, we have updated our cost estimates.
-The after-tax cost per barrel of our upstream net production over the next ten years is estimated at an average of \$0.33 cents per barrel.
-The estimated average after-tax cost per barrel of our downstream saleable yield over this same period is \$0.13 cents per barrel.
+The after-tax cost per barrel of our upstream net production over the next ten years is estimated at an average of \$0.46 cents per barrel.
+The estimated average aftertax cost per barrel of our downstream saleable yield over this same period is \$0.38 cents per barrel.

-Suncor's GHG intensity reduction goal of 30% by 2030 drives energy efficiency, fuel switching opportunities, and technology advancement.
+Suncor's GHG goal of 10 Mt of GHG reductions in the energy system by 2030 drives energy efficiency, fuel switching opportunities, and technology advancement.
 Suncor's technology strategy is driving step-change innovation to reduce GHG intensity in bitumen production and processing.
 COSIA's GHG technology strategy is to accelerate deployment of step-change technology.
 We continue to generate offset credits from our wind and cogeneration assets to reduce GHG compliance costs at other facilities.
 Where efficiency improvements and Emission Performance Credits from our other operations do not cover compliance requirements, Suncor purchases compliance instruments at competitive prices.